mattpopovich/mattpopovich.com/_posts/2025-11-15-how-to-replace-and-fix-tesla-model-3-window-regulator-motor.md

 mermaid: false              # Diagram generation tool via ```mermaid [...]```
 #img_cdn: https://cdn.com
 #media_subpath: /img/path/
-#image:
+image:
-#   path: /path/to/image.jpg
+  path: /assets/img/posts/2025-11-15-how-to-replace-and-fix-a-tesla-model-3-window-regulator-motor/2025-11-15-how-to-replace-and-fix-tesla-model-3-window-regulator-motor_thumbnail.jpg
 #   width: 1200   # in pixels
-#   height: 630   # in pixels, 1.90:1 desired by chirpy
+#   height: 630   # in pixels, 1.90:1 desired by chirpy.
+1.778:1 desired by YT
-#   alt: image alternative text
+  alt: A Tesla Model 3 that is in mid-repair with its window regulator motor currently removed
   # show_image_in_post: false
-#description:               # A short sentence to describe the article, used when sharing links on social media and on homepage
+description: A detailed guide of how I replaced the window regulator motor in my 2020 Tesla Model 3              # A short sentence to describe the article, used when sharing links on social media and on homepage
 ---

 <!-- TODO: Add YT link here -->